-I'm selling my beloved Aloia ST 13.01 inductive amp ... but only because it has been a while since I have had a listening room and it seems like a crime to let this sit unused in a box when someone else could be enjoying it.
-The amp is currently in the Atlanta Georgia area, though I will be driving to south Florida in late October or early November, so I may be able to personally deliver it to a buyer in this region to avoid freight issues.
+I'm selling my all-time-favorite Aloia ST 13.01 inductive amp ... but only because it has been a while since I have had a listening room and it seems like a crime to let this sit unused in a box when someone else could be enjoying it.

 It has an external power supply and produces beautiful sound that is full-bodied and detailed.
 I've used these to drive a variety of speakers (e.g., Aerial 10Ts, Merlin VSM-Ms and Khorus) and it worked exceptionally well with all of them.
 I am also selling my matching Aloia PST 11.01i preamp that is also in excellent condition. (http://www.usaudiomart.com/details/649376294-aloia-pst-1101i-inductive-preamp/).

 Here are some impressions of the 13.01 amp offered by experienced listeners:

 "I have the 13.01 inductive amps and preamp and they are superb.
 I traded my Arc VT100/ls15 combo and haven't looked back.
 Lars Fredell at Ultimate Audio uses them as his reference amp now in place of his Lamms.
 I currently have Aliante model one speakers that i biwire but have a pair of von Schweikert VR-7's ordered that I intend on biamping.
 They sound very tube-like, very detailed and crystal clear.
 It was like a veil had been lifted when i switched from the Arc gear to Aloia.
 I think you will love them." (https://forum.audiogon.com/discussions/aloia-13-01i-amps-has-anyone-heard-them)